 Southern fried chicken is an American favorite.
 Here is how to make fried chicken at home with a deep fryer.
 I know I always enjoy getting a big bucket of KFC and this is just as good if not better.
-The chicken pieces are first seasoned, then dipped in a hot sauce/egg mixture and then breaded with flour, baking powder and salt.
+The chicken pieces are first seasoned, then dipped in a hot sauce/egg mixture and then breaded with flour, baking powder, and salt.
 Don’t let the amount of hot sauce scare you, it’s actually is not very spicy at all.
 I used Tabasco sauce myself.
 Feel free to add any additional spices to the flour mixture.
 A deep fryer for a very deep pot is required for frying.
-If you don’t want to use whole cut up chickens, this would also be perfect for chicken strips!
+If you don’t want to use the whole cut up chickens, this would also be perfect for chicken strips!
 This fried chicken comes out perfectly crispy and delicious.
 Enjoy.

-2lbs cut up chicken
+- 2lbs cut up chicken

-Oil (for frying)
+- Oil (for frying)

-1 ¼ teaspoons ground black pepper
+- 1 ¼ teaspoon ground black pepper

-1 ½ teaspoons salt
+- 1 ½ teaspoons salt

-¾ teaspoon garlic powder
+- ¾ teaspoon garlic powder

-1/3 cup water
+- 1/3 cup water

-1 cup hot sauce
+- 1 cup hot sauce

-2 cups all purpose flour
+- 2 cups all-purpose flour

-1 tablespoon baking powder
+- 1 tablespoon baking powder

-¼ teaspoon salt
+- ¼ teaspoon salt

-Step 1: Heat oil in a deep fryer to 350 degrees.
+- Heat oil in a deep fryer to 350 degrees.
 In a large bowl beat eggs and water.
 Add hot sauce and whisk together.

-Step 3: Pat dry chicken pieces with a paper towel.
+- Pat dry chicken pieces with a paper towel.
 Sprinkle chicken pieces generously on both sides with the seasoning mixture.

 - Fry chicken until brown and crisp (dark meat will take about 14 minutes, white meat about 10 minutes).
 A good way to tell if it’s done is to pierce the deepest part of the bone with a fork, if the juices run clear, it’s done.

 - Drain on paper towels.
 Repeat until all chicken is fried.